Buzz Lightyear of Star Command: The Adventure Begins: Production

-The beginning of the film includes a computer-animated Toy Story sequence set in Andy's bedroom which was directed at Pixar Animation Studios by Angus MacLane, while the main film is traditionally animated by Walt Disney Television Animation.

-Tim Allen, Wallace Shawn, R. Lee Ermey, Joe Ranft, and Jeff Pidgeon reprised their roles of Buzz Lightyear, Rex, Sarge, Wheezy, and the toy aliens, respectively.
+The beginning of the film includes a computer-animated Toy Story sequence set in Andy's bedroom which was directed at Pixar Animation Studios by Angus MacLane, while the main film is traditionally animated by Walt Disney Television Animation like the series.
+The introductory sequence features Tim Allen, Wallace Shawn, R. Lee Ermey, Joe Ranft, and Jeff Pidgeon rerprising their respective roles as Buzz Lightyear, Rex, Sarge, Wheezy, and the toy aliens.
 Woody is voiced by Jim Hanks, the brother of his original actor Tom Hanks, and Hamm is voiced by Andrew Stanton replacing his original actor John Ratzenberger.

+Patrick Warburton, the voice of Buzz in the Buzz Lightyear of Star Command series, recorded his lines for the film first before Allen was brought in redub the character at the request of Disney executives.
+During recording sessions, Allen had to sync his lines to Buzz's mouth movements which were animated to Warburton's performance.
+Warburton's vocals were retained for the film's airing as individual episodes on Disney Channel.

 Release

 Buzz Lightyear of Star Command: The Adventure Begins was released to VHS and DVD on August 8, 2000.
 Upon release, the film became the top video release shipping 4 million units across VHS and DVD.

 Reception

 Bruce Fretts of Entertainment Weekly rated the film D+ and called it "a straight-to-tape travesty".
 Susan King of the Los Angeles Times described the animation as "a cut above the norm" for direct-to-video films, and she said the script is "breezy and funny".